Boids

 The Population Index

-Using the population index, we generate a pandas.DataFrame on lines 34-40 and fill it with the initial values of ‘entrance_time’ and ‘color’ for each new simulant.
-Right now, this is just a table with data hanging out in our simulation.
-To actually do something, we have to tell Vivarium’s population management system to update the underlying population table, which we do on line 41.
+Using the population index, we generate a pandas.DataFrame and fill it with the initial values of ‘entrance_time’ and ‘color’ for each new simulant.
+However, this new dataframe is just a table hanging out in memory - Vivarium knows nothing about it and it cannot readily be used througout the simulation.
+To actually be able to use the data as attributes, we need to tell Vivarium’s population management system to update the state table with the values.

 Putting it together